The Mission: To raise awareness and inspire action for childhood cancer initiatives

 Every Child: To help every child diagnosed with cancer now and in the future, funds will be distributed to the Children’s Oncology Group's Project: EveryChild in order to test and tissue bank cancer cells from every child in North America who is diagnosed with cancer.
 Having an international tissue bank is crucial for childhood cancer researchers everywhere in North America so they can create and test new therapies.

-Everywhere: To help children everywhere fighting pediatric cancer, funds from the G9 Project will also be distributed to the G9 Centers of Excellence located across North America.
+Everywhere: To help children everywhere fighting pediatric cancer, funds from the G9 Project will also be distributed to the 27 G9 Centers of Excellence located across North America, which includes the Children’s Oncology Group Phase 1 & Pilot Consortium (comprised of 21 premier pediatric oncology programs).
 The G9 Centers of Excellence will use the funds for pediatric cancer care and research.

 Visit Children’s Oncology Group’s website to learn how they’re making a difference in children’s lives.

 All hospitals that are members in good standing of the National Cancer Institute supported Children’s Oncology Group (COG) shall be eligible to be a G9 Center of Excellence and participate in the G9 Project.
 Each eligible hospital must certify that it also meets each of the standards listed on the G9 Center of Excellence Criteria.
-Distribution of funding to the G9 Centers of Excellence is based on the following formula: the number of new patients with any type of pediatric cancer diagnosis in the past calendar year at the individual G9 Center of Excellence divided by the total number of new patients with any type of pediatric cancer diagnosis at all G9 Centers of Excellence.
+The G9 Centers of Excellence are comprised of the premier pediatric oncology programs in the country.
+21 of the G9 Centers are members of the Children’s Oncology Group Phase 1 & Pilot Consortium.

 The Brand: The G9 Childhood Cancer Project is the first of its kind.